yldio/joyent-portal/docs/source/deployment.md

 _DOCKER_TLS_VERIFY
 ```

+## Docker Images

+Each of the service contained within the Joyent Portal repository is deployed
+using docker, the are built and tested in CI and when passing are pushed to
+[Quay.io](https://quay.io/repository/) under the yldio organisation.

+Images are usually built from our own base image [alpine-node-containerpilot](https://github.com/yldio/alpine-node-containerpilot)
+For prosperity, the alpine-node-containerpilot is tagged in quay.io as `latest`
+always points at `master`.
+These tags should represent the version of node being
+ran `:6.4.4` and should have a postfix for any no-node changes to the image
+`:6.4.4-2`.

 ## /.bin/deploy

 This command is ran at the point when all of the tests are passing.
 It fires off
 a call to `docker-compose -d up`.
 This can equally be ran on a developers machine
 if manual intervention is needed.